dataloop-ai-apps/pipeline-templates/labeling_workflow/model_pre_annotation_pipeline/README.md

 Option 2:

-* In the search bar, type `Pre-annotation Pipeline`, select the template and click install.
+* In the search bar, type `Model Pre-annotation Pipeline`, select the template and click install.
 * Once the template is installed, click on *Create Pipeline*.